Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/mclag_power_failure.md

-# VSX: Member Power Failure
+# VSX: member power failure

 The intent here is to show case a complete member failure scenario where spine-01 switch is completely down.